pbissonho/koin.dart/README.md

 - Allows to dispose your objects at the moment that you are no longer using them.

 - It does not depend on the Flutter.
-  * The core does not depend on Flutter, so it is possible to use any Dart application.
+  * The core does not depend on Flutter, so it is possible to use it with any Dart application.

+- Define in which scope a variable can be accessed.
+  * The koin scope allows you to define in which part of the widget tree a variable will be accessible

-- Standard support for the Bloc library, but it can be easily used with any state management.
+- Integration by default for [Bloc library](https://pub.dev/packages/bloc), but it can be easily used with any     state management.

-- DevTools to inspect the state of your objects.
+- Koin DevTools to inspect the state of your objects.
   * Inspect the internal state of each object at any time on a Flutter page.

 - Dependencies are instances only when needed.